capjamesg/site-asset-size-crawler/README.md

 The script creates a few files.

-- `assets_by_size.txt`: A list of images and videos found, listed in descending order by file size.
+- `assets_by_size.csv`: A list of images and videos found, listed in descending order by file size.
-- `assets_by_use.txt`: A list of images and videos found, listed in descending order of the number of pages on which the image was referenced.
+- `assets_by_use.csv`: A list of images and videos found, listed in descending order of the number of pages on which the image was referenced.
-- `potential_optimizations.txt`: A list of images and videos > 200 KB in size and that are used on more than 10% of pages.
-Ordered by number of pages on which an asset appears.
-This list is ideal if you are managing a large site where you want to find the largest images and videos that are most used.
+- `potential_optimizations.csv`: A list of images and videos > 200 KB in size.
+- `pages_by_asset_size.csv`: A list of pages, listed in descending order by the total size of assets referenced on the page.
+- `results.json`: Stores the URLs analyzed and asset sizes by page as a JSON file.

 ## License